headdetect/CS3500/PS7/AgCubio/Resources/README.md

 ## Designs
 The project (PS7) is set up with the following classes:
 - Cube.cs
-  -  Is the modal representing cubes, be they food or player.
+  -  Is the model representing cubes, be they food or player.
 - World.cs
-  - Is the modal that holds other cubes representing the playing field.
+  - Is the model that holds other cubes representing the playing field.
   - Contains utilital subroutines for grabbing different types of cubes.
 - NetworkManager.cs
   - A singleton type class interacting with the AgCubio server.
   - Can send commands, the name, and a quit message
 - ConnectForm.cs
+  - This is a dialog box for the user to enter their gamer-tag and join a game.
 - GameWindow.cs
+  - This is the main game window.
+It zooms in on the player's cube depending on size and has various game stats in the upper     right hand corner.
 - Program.cs
   - Will keep opening GameWindow.cs, unless specified.